On Fri, 22 Dec 2000, Don wrote:

 energy is something strange and abstract.
 The truth is the total

 opposite.
 Water is exceedingly strange and bizarre.
-What is simple, and
+What's simple, and

-what's the most "normal" of all "substances", is Mass-energy.
+what's most "normal" of all "substances", is Mass-energy.

 Which pieces of the above are appropriate for school kids?
 I dunno.